-For the 2020-2021 academic year, the minimum stipend level for each doctoral graduate research or teaching assistant shall be $1,800 per month, regardless of whether the student is working one-third or one-half time.
-The minimum stipend level for each master’s student who is a graduate research or teaching assistant shall be $978 per month, regardless of whether the student is working one-third or one-half time.
-Any exceptions to the application of this policy must be approved by the Vice Provost for Graduate Education and Faculty Development.
+For the 2023-2024 academic year, the minimum stipend level for each doctoral graduate research or teaching assistant shall be $2,235 per month, for any position one-third time or greater.
+The minimum stipend level for each master’s student who is a graduate research or teaching assistant shall be $1,155 per month, for any position one-third time or greater.
+Any exceptions to the application of this policy must be approved by the Vice Provost for Graduate and Postdoctoral Education.

 The policy applies to all graduate students enrolled in all degree-seeking programs.